• Skip to primary navigation

 Freeze For Later: Follow Steps 2-5.
 Cover the dish with a few layers of plastic wrap and/or foil, squeezing out any excess air.
 Freeze.

 Prepare From Frozen: Thaw for 24-48 hours in the refrigerator.
-Bake as directed in recipe in Step 6.
+Bake as directed.

 Notes/Tips